rust-lang/book/nostarch/chapter05.md

 usually used when the method transforms `self` into something else and you want to prevent the caller from using the original instance after the transformation.

-The main benefit of using methods instead of functions, in addition to using method syntax and not having to repeat the type of `self` in every method’s signature, is for organization.
+The main reason for using methods instead of functions, in addition to providing method syntax and not having to repeat the type of `self` in every method’s signature, is for organization.
 We’ve put all the things we can do with an instance of a type in one `impl` block rather than making future users of our